 The Company has executed noncancellable operating lease agreements for its corporate offices.
-As of December 31, 2006, future minimum lease payments under the noncancellable operating lease agreements are as follows:
+Certain of these leases have free or escalating rent payment provisions.
+The Company recognizes rent expense under such leases on a straight-line basis over the term of the lease.
+As of December 31, 2007, future minimum lease payments under the noncancellable operating lease agreements are as follows: